Syncfusion AI Assistant

 Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
 Also, check out the Adding Script Reference topic to learn different approaches for adding script references in your Blazor application.

-Add the Syncfusion Blazor ListBox component in the ~Pages/.razor file.
-If an interactivity location as Per page/component in the web app, define a render mode at the top of the ~Pages/.razor component, as follows:
+Add the Syncfusion Blazor ListBox component in the ~/Components/Pages/*.razor file.
+If the interactivity location is set to Per page/component in the Web App, define a render mode at the top of the ~/Pages/*.razor file.
+(For example, InteractiveServer, InteractiveWebAssembly or InteractiveAuto).

 @* desired render mode define here *@